-Athora is led, at the direction of the Board and by the Group Chief Executive Officer (Group CEO) and the President & Deputy Chief Executive Officer (President & Deputy CEO) and the management committee (MC).
+Athora is led, at the direction of the Board, by the Group Chief Executive Officer ("Group CEO"), the President & Deputy Chief Executive Officer ("President & Deputy CEO") and the management committee ("MC").
 The MC is chaired by the Group CEO, or in the absence of the Group CEO, by the President & Deputy CEO.

-The purpose of the MC is to evidence the discharge of responsibility by the chairperson for the management of the Athora Group's assets, business and operations in accordance with the strategic direction, integrated management plan, risk appetite and strategy policy, relevant legal and regulatory obligations and bounds of spend on business growth/acquisitions approved by the Board.
+The purpose of the MC is to evidence the discharge of responsibility by the chairperson for the management of the assets, business and operations of the Athora Group in accordance with applicable law and regulation, the strategy of the Athora Group, integrated management plan, risk appetite and Code of Conduct approved by the Board.